nickrakovsky/docs/docs/checkin-portal/checkin-portal.md

 ![Input Token](/img/docs/checkin-portal/check-input-token.jpg)

-The DataDocks customer will now see the appointment in the Arrived State.
+The DataDocks customer will now see the appointment in the Arrived status.

 ![Arrived](/img/docs/checkin-portal/check-portal-arrived.jpg)